jdlich/cas-docs/README.md

 ## Installing wkhtmltopdf

 `wkhtmltopdf` (i.e. webkit html to pdf) is a simple shell utility to convert HTML to PDF using WebKit and QT.

-Installation instructions are on GitHub [here](https://github.com/jdpace/PDFKit/wiki/Installing-WKHTMLTOPDF)
+[Click here](https://github.com/jdpace/PDFKit/wiki/Installing-WKHTMLTOPDF) for installation instructions.

 ## Getting Started